KS-HTK/twitch-overlays/README.md

 Ofcourse the final build could be hosted (and probably will be on github.io) but all functionality will be running on the client.
 The Server will never recive any information except the initial request.
 This project is a Single-Page-App using the React framework.
-It uses Twitchs OAuth implicit Code flow for Authentication.
+It uses OAuth2 implicit Code flow for Authentication with Twitch as Auth-service Provider.

 ## State